bgd-labs/aave-proof-of-reserve/README.md

   - **functionality**:
     - Only the owner can call this function.
     - It validates that this asset PoR was not previously configured, the addresses of the asset, feed and bridge wrapper are not the zero address, and the margin does not exceed the maximum margin allowed.
-    - Stores in the assetsData mapping the feed address and margin.
+    - Stores in the assetsData mapping the bridge wrapper address, feed address and margin.

 - **`setReserveMargin`**